LutherTS/jscomments/README.md

 ## Commands

-**`comment-variables`/`jscomments` comes with three commands in this initial release:**
+**`comment-variables` (alias `jscomments`) comes with three commands in this initial release:**

 ```
 comment-variables
 ```

 Interacts with your `comments.config.js` default exported object to print all the parameters you need to be aware of before running `compress` or `resolve`.
 Also acts as a dry run validation check.
 If no error is printed, it means you can run `compress` or `resolve` safely, as long the printed parameters correspond to what you've expected from your defined config.
+(Additionally creates a resolved version of your config data as a JSON file.)

 ```
 comment-variables compress